ProJBH/Restaurant_web_app/README.md

 ## Project Highlights

-- **Full-Stack Development:** Designed and developed using React (frontend) and Node.js/Express (backend).
+- **Full-Stack Development:** React and Bootstrap are used on the front end to achieve responsive design, and Node.js and Express are used on the back end to build a RESTful API.
-- **Secure Authentication:** Implemented a secure JWT-based authentication system with bcrypt.js password hashing.
+- **Secure Authentication:** JWT is used for user authentication, and bcrypt.js is used to implement secure password hash storage.
-- **Robust API:** Developed RESTful API endpoints with comprehensive error handling.
-- **Responsive Design:** Created a responsive UI with Bootstrap ensuring compatibility across devices.
+- **Robust CRUD Operations:** Complete menu item management is implemented, including creating, reading, updating, and disabling menu items, supporting file uploads and instant data updates.
+- **Responsive UI with Carousel:** The home page provides a carousel display of popular dishes (PopularFoodCarousel) and discounted dishes (DiscountCarousel) to optimize the user interaction experience.
-- **MySQL Integration:** Integrated a MySQL database for reliable data management.
+- **MySQL Integration:** MySQL database is used for data storage, and Axios is used to efficiently handle front-end and back-end communications.
+- **Admin Dashboard:** An admin dashboard page (AdminDashBoardPage) is provided to simplify data maintenance and business operations.
+- **Interactive Components:** Provides functional components such as data table (DataTable), sidebar (Sidebar), navigation bar (Navbar) and menu detail modal box (EditModal).

 ## Project Structure Overview